maubanel/UE5-Lighting/light-functions-ii/README.md

 ##### `Step 8.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now adjust the size to match the entrance way.
-Ajust the barn doors so that the light comes in softly  and does not cast a hard light.
+Now adjust the **Source Width** and **Source Height** to match the entrance way.
+Make sure it doesn't go into the door frame too much  Ajust the barn doors so that the light comes in softly  and does not cast a hard light.
+The barn doors should block most light from falling on the entrance walls as this is not a direct light.
 Bring down the **Intensity** so it is quite subtle.

 ![adjust light settings](images/adjustSizeIntensity.png)

 ![](../images/line2.png)